Britton Mendenhall (President)

 Maureen O'Shea (Vice-President)

-Having grown up in a rural and close knit community in the Adirondack State Park in New York; sustainability, community, and food sovereignty have been long been important principles within his life.
-These are easily seen at his home in Delaware where the yards are full of fruit trees and gardens, growing produce to happily share with friends and neighbors.
+I have a background in forestry, agriculture, and tree fruit production.
+I've spent many summers working with the conservation of natural resources, control of invasive plants and insects, and production of foods for the local communities.
+I recently began a career with Delaware Department of Natural Resources and Environmental Control.
+Having grown up in a rural and close knit community in the Adirondack State Park in New York; sustainability, community, and food sovereignty have been long been important principles within my own life.
+These are easily seen at my home in Delaware where the yards are full of fruit trees and gardens, growing produce to happily share with friends and neighbors

 I want to see a food co-op in this community because I am passionate about engaging the community, collaborating, and ensuring known sourced food options.
 My skills include 30+ professional years in operations, with a passion for data quality management and transparency.
 I have experience in demand planning, distribution planning, inventory management, and data quality.
 I also love good food!